shementors/Developer-Tests/README.md

 **What?**

-This repository has been set up as a front-end test to build a part of a responsive homepage from either of the two sites:
+This repository has been set up as a front-end test to build a part of a responsive homepage from any of the below sites:

  - https://stripe.com
  - https://www.zendesk.com